Does the Market Anticipate? Can it? Should it?: Introduction

-In standard asset-pricing theories, data comprise only the direct inputs to 'asset-worth', \emph{firmed-up benefits}\footnote{Classically these are dividends/interests.
-We use 'benefits' to refer to anything with a commonly recognised value, to acknowledge the wider conception of 'worth' today (see also Remark \ref{bewley} later).}.
-Such an information basis is \emph{irreducible}: future benefits are inferred from past ones.
-Any model-risk therein cannot resolve, not in finite time, so its inferential learning is backward-looking and never-ending; the resulting market eliminates no \emph{a priori} ignorance or fallacies.
+In standard asset-pricing, data comprise only the direct inputs to 'worth', \emph{firmed-up benefits}\footnote{Classically dividend/interest, 'benefits' can be anything deemed 'valuable', widening the notion of 'worth'.}.
+Such a setup is \emph{irreducible}: future benefits are inferred from past ones.
+The model- or event-risks therein cannot resolve in finite time, so the resulting markets cannot eliminate \emph{a priori} ignorance or fallacies.
+Such learning is backward-looking and never-ending.

-That is, it cannot learn new facts.
-This is the diametric opposite of real-world situations: many types of data ('indicators') are relevant, even predictive ('forward-looking'), and risk-outcomes settle, often at publicly pre-announced dates, before horizon or maturity\footnote{Knowing 'truth will out when it still matters' is important, given the viability, in both intuitive and rigorous terms, of essentially arbitrary risk-pricing before risk-resolution, as will be seen.}.
-Adding such features to the information basis however brings forth technical issues and difficult questions circumvented by standard theories.
+The above is diametric to the real world, where much are deemed relevant and predictive, and risks resolve before horizon, even at known dates.
+This 'truth will out' backdrop matters, given the viability of essentially arbitrary prices otherwise (Remark \ref{2weak2strong}).